-Video cloud storage is online space for your entire video library to be stored.
-Ideally, it is an automated system that syncs numerous devices to share and store every relevant video file.
-There are a lot of cloud storage systems that work well for images and documents, so it’s important to narrow down the software tools that are designed to work best for video files.
-Here are three popular systems with some unique attributes to consider.
+Video cloud storage is online space to store your entire video library.
+Ideally, it is an automated system that syncs numerous devices to share and store different video file types.
+There are a lot of cloud storage systems optimized for video, audio, documents and other media files.

 Another basic feature of Google Drive that makes it a valuable tool for video cloud storage is its syncing.
-Video files that are shared and then edited automatically sync to all devices connected to the Google account.
-So for example, if a team is finishing a project and a video is uploaded to Drive from a laptop, someone can collaborate and edit the video file from their smartphone or other connected device.
+Shared video files are automatically synced to all devices connected to the Google account.
+For example, if a team is finishing a project and a video is uploaded to Drive from a laptop, someone can collaborate and edit the video file from their smartphone or other connected device.
 They also can see any changes done to the video file immediately.

 So many vital projects are built using Microsoft Office tools that it only makes sense cloud storage would follow suit.
 With OneDrive, convenience is the biggest positive.
-This is best seen when completing a campaign using common Office tools, such as Powerpoint.
-The video files stored within the OneDrive cloud are automatically available for immediate use during the construction of Powerpoint presentations.
+This is best seen when completing a campaign using common Office tools, such as Powerpoint or Word.
+The video files stored within the OneDrive cloud are automatically available during the construction of Powerpoint presentations or important Word projects.

-Microsoft OneDrive is a tool that almost guarantees lessened IT involvement for companies.
+Microsoft OneDrive is also a tool that lessens IT involvement for companies.
 This is due to the interface’s similarity to other Windows systems.
-The majority of people either use or have used Windows extensively, making OneDrive possibly the easiest technological transition of all the video cloud systems available.
+The majority of users understand Windows extensively, making OneDrive the easiest technological transition of all the video cloud systems available.
 Businesses can implement OneDrive for video storage and sharing with confidence, knowing the familiarity most team members have with Windows beforehand.

-The right system is the system that meets your needs head on, and video cloud storage requires a lot of needs to be met.
-Make sure the software you choose is doing something that no other software can do if a standout project is important.
-A company can only go as far as the limitations of their storage, and your success is bound by these same limitations.
+The right system is the software that meets your needs head on.
+Make sure the program you choose is doing something that no other software can do.
+Users can only go as far as the limitations of their storage, and your success is bound by these same limitations.